criblio/appscope/website/src/pages/docs/data-routing.md

 ### Running AppScope and Cribl Edge in a Container {#container-with-edge}

 This section describes one of many possible scenarios involving AppScope, Cribl Edge, and containers.
-If you are interested in doing something different (e.g., AppScope and Cribl Edge are in different containers, or one is in a container and the other is on the host) let us know via the `#appscope` channel of Cribl's [Community Slack](https://cribl-community.slack.com/).
+If you are interested in doing something different let us know via the `#appscope` channel of Cribl's [Community Slack](https://cribl-community.slack.com/).

 You can start Cribl Edge and AppScope together in a container, then use Cribl Edge's [AppScope Source](https://docs.cribl.io/edge/sources-appscope/) to "drive" AppScope.
 You'll decide what apps to scope, and work with the resulting events and metrics in Cribl Edge.